Plugin Setup

 Learn more about federation and multi-source here.

-Adding model defaults
+Adding collection defaults

 method: